 Both National Grid and PSEG offer opt-out programs for their customers.
 Some local water companies on Long Island also offer opt-out programs, but others do not.
 If your water company does not offer an opt-out, we recommend you send a letter anyway, requesting to be excluded from the smart meter installation program.

-Click here to read the report of the American Academy of Environmental Medicine about RadioFrequency Radiation and Human Health.
+Click here to read the report from the American Academy of Environmental Medicine about Radiofrequency Radiation and Human Health.

 Listen to our podcast about smart meters with wireless expert Deborah Kopald